msolorio/flask_postgres_playground/README.md

 ## Flask Demo
-A demo implementation of Flask, SQLAlchemy, Marshmallow, PostgreSQL, and Flask Migrate.
+A demo implementation of
+- Flask
+- SQLAlchemy
+- Marshmallow
+- PostgreSQL
+- Flask Migrate

 To be used as a reference for new Flask projects.

 ### Steps to Run